cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Updates about antidote
 - Vaccine
 - Vaccines
+- Well, is the vaccine out yet?
 - Whare is vaccine?
 Hare need!
+- what about ibuprofen
+- what about vaccine
+- what are the medicines to treat COVID-19?
 - What are the ways to treat corona
 - What can you tell me about the hypothesis of a vaccine for Coronavirus?
+- what is its treatment...?
 - What is the medicine for this
 - What is the.
 Solution of corona have any medicine???
+- what medication should I take if I'm infected
+- what medicine works best for this virus
+- what medicines should be taken?
 - When is the vaccine hope to be found
 - When r we expecting a cure
 - When the vaccine will come